mdklatt/serial-python/doc/tutorial.md

         def _uflow(self, record):
             """ Handle an underflow condition.

-            This is called if the output queue is emtpy and the input reader has been exhausted.
+            This is called if the output queue is empty and the input reader has been exhausted.

             """